 The new messaging must fully align with the rebranding objectives to support the newly built brand identity.
 For instance, when Twitter changed its name and logo to X, it created a confusing environment, and many people were unhappy with the rebrand.
 It could have become a positive change if the company had launched clear brand messaging justifying the reasons for rebranding.

 The company must update each marketing material to maintain consistency across all touchpoints.
-For instance, the old brand assets may become outdated or sometimes irrelevant after updating the company name, logo, color palettes, or fonts.
+For instance, the old brand assets may become outdated or sometimes irrelevant after the company name, logo, color palettes, or fonts are updated.
 Therefore, it may dilute brand awareness if not appropriately updated.

 Educate Employees and Internal Teams